vectordotdev/vector/rfcs/2020-04-04-2221-kubernetes-integration.md

 Either way, we probably want to keep some form of cache + a circuit breaker to avoid hitting the k8s API too often.

+##### A note on k8s API server availability and `Pod` objects cache

+One downside is we'll probably have to stall the events originated from a particular log file until we obtain the data from k8s API and decide whether to allow that file or filter it.
+During disasters, if the API server becomes unavailable, we'll end up stalling the events for which we don't have `Pod` object data cached.
+It is a good idea to handle this elegantly, for instance if we detect that k8s API is gone, we should pause cache-busting until it comes up again - because no changes can ever arrive while k8s API server is down, and it makes sense to keep the cache while it's happening.

+We're in a good position here, because we have a good understanding of the system properties, and can intelligently handle k8s API server being down.

+Since we'll be stalling the events while we don't have the `Pod` object, there's an edge case where we won't be able to ship the events for a prolonged time.
+This scenario occurs when a new pod is added to the node and then kubernetes API server goes down.
+If `kubelet` picks up the update and starts the containers, and they start producing logs, but Vector at the same node doesn't get the update - we're going to stall the logs indefinitely.
+Ideally, we'd want to talk to the `kubelet` instead of the API server to get the `Pod` object data - since it's local (hence has a much higher chance to be present) and has even more authoritative information, in a sense, than the API server on what pods are actually running on the node.
+However there's currently no interface to the `kubelet` we could utilize for that.

 #### Filtering based on event fields after annotation

 This is an alternative approach to the previous implementation.